Automate OS and framework patching with ACR Tasks

-- Build on source code commit: Trigger a container image build automatically when code is commited to a Git repository.
+- Build on source code commit: Trigger a container image build automatically when code is committed to a Git repository.

 - Build on base image update: Trigger a container image build when that image's base image has been updated.

-- Multi-step tasks (preview): Define multi-step tasks that build images, run containers as commands, and push images to a registry.
-This preview feature of ACR Tasks supports on-demand task execution and parallel image build, test, and push operations.
+- Multi-step tasks: Define multi-step tasks that build images, run containers as commands, and push images to a registry.
+This feature of ACR Tasks supports on-demand task execution and parallel image build, test, and push operations.

 The inner-loop development cycle, the iterative process of writing code, building, and testing your application before committing to source control, is really the beginning of container lifecycle management.

 Before you commit your first line of code, ACR Tasks's quick task feature can provide an integrated development experience by offloading your container image builds to Azure.
 With quick tasks, you can verify your automated build definitions and catch potential problems prior to committing your code.

 docker build format, the az acr build command in the Azure CLI takes a context (the set of files to build), sends it ACR Tasks and, by default, pushes the built image to its registry upon completion.